 Topics covered:

-- Where churches act primarily out of friendship, why might this be an issue?
+- Why might this be an issue?

 Sharpen